awsdocs/amazon-emr-release-guide/doc_source/phoenix-create-cluster.md

 For more information, see [Configuration and Tuning](https://phoenix.apache.org/tuning.html) in the Phoenix documentation\.

 The following example demonstrates using a JSON file stored in Amazon S3 to specify the value of `false` for the `phoenix.schema.dropMetaData` property\.
 Multiple properties can be specified for a single classification\.
-For more information, see [Configuring Applications](emr-configure-apps.md)\.
+For more information, see [Configure Applications](emr-configure-apps.md)\.
 The `create-cluster` command then references the JSON file as the `--configurations` parameter\.

 The contents of the JSON file saved to /mybucket/myfolder/myconfig\.json is the following\.